jetimms/cashflow/README.md

 Steps:

+0. Create a new file.
-1. add a period and edit the name
+1. Add a period and change the period's name to something preferable.
-2. register previously unregistered items to fill in.
+2. Register previously unregistered items to fill in.
 In flows are income (positive to the balance) and out flows are expenses (negative to the balance)
-3. edit the registered item's note, budget or actual fields
+3. Edit the registered item's note, budget or actual fields.
-4. repeat Steps 2 and 3 until you balance the period budget and actuals to zero (ie. Ins = Outs).
+4. Repeat Steps 2 and 3 until you balance the period budget and actuals to zero (ie. Ins = Outs).

 This version is in old UI application style, menu based.
 Its mainly written with keyboard enthusiasts in mind, so no context menus either (not that those are new.)
-You can click on fields to edit them, although only the intended ones will allow editing.
+You can double click on fields to edit them, although only the intended ones will allow editing.

 The register shows the metrics, or live data, the budget and actuals.
 Press F2 to edit registered budget or actual amounts or to alter or enter a new value for periods in the period docked window.